 - 1. At least one introductory level class.

-- 2. One class in at least three of the following subfields of Political Science.
+- 2. Overall distribution of Political Science classes should contain at least one class in three of the following subfields.

 - a.
 American Politics

 - b.
 Comparative Politics

 - c.
 International Relations

 - d.
 Political Theory

 - 3. A minimum of two advanced seminars (at least one each in two different subfields).

-- 4. Craft and Rhetoric of Political Inquiry (a research design course recommended for 2nd and 3rd year students).
+- 4. Research Design (recommended for 2nd and 3rd year students).

 - 5. Introduction to Statistics

-- 6. Baccalaureate Thesis or Portfolio Project in Political Science.
+- 6. Senior Thesis or Portfolio Project in Political Science.

 - 7. Baccalaureate Exam and Oral Defense of the Thesis or Portfolio Project.